Interests & Expertise

 Teaching (Internal and External Appointments)

 I am coordinating and lecturing the courses Organizational Development and Change (Bachelor) and Power and Leadership (Master).
-Besides these courses, I serve as a supervisor for Bachelor's and Master's theses, as well as for master students during their practical internships.
+Besides these courses, I serve as a supervisor for Bachelor's and Master's theses, as well as for master students during their practical industry internships.

 Academic Services